 Liquidity Provider Incentives in Fragmented Securities Markets

 We study the introduction of single-market liquidity provider incentives in fragmented securities markets.
-Specifically, we analyze the Xetra Liquidity Provider Program at Deutsche Boerse from two perspectives: First, we investigate whether fee-rebates for liquidity providers enhance liquidity on the specific venue thereby increasing its competitiveness and market share.
-Second, we analyze whether single-market liquidity provider incentives increase overall market liquidity available for market participants in a fragmented market.
-For this purpose, we consolidate high-frequency order book information of the most relevant lit venues and measure the specific liquidity contribution of individual markets to the aggregate liquidity in the fragmented market environment.
-Our empirical results show that single-market liquidity provider incentives in fragmented markets result in increased liquidity on the respective market, a higher contribution of that market to consolidated liquidity and gains in market share in terms of trading volume.
-However, we find no significant effect for turnover and liquidity of the fragmented market as a whole but a redistribution to the venue offering the incentives.
+Specifically, we analyze the introduction of the Xetra Liquidity Provider Program at Deutsche Boerse from two perspectives: First, we investigate whether fee-rebates for liquidity providers enhance liquidity on the trading venue thereby increasing its competitiveness and market share.
+Second, we analyze whether single-market liquidity provider incentives increase aggregate liquidity available in fragmented markets or whether they lead to a redistribution of liquidity among trading venues.
+Our results show that single-market liquidity provider incentives result in increased liquidity on the market introducing the rebates, a higher contribution of that market to consolidated liquidity, and gains in market share in terms of trading volume.
+However, we find no significant effect for trading volume and liquidity in the fragmented market as a whole but a redistribution to the venue offering the incentives.